kitkatdecode/Image-Processing/README.md

 `OpenCV` `Python`

-This repository contains some fundamental image processing operations in OpenCV and an application to stich multiple images by selecting matching points manually.
+This repository contains some fundamental image processing operations in OpenCV and an application to stitch multiple images by selecting matching points manually.